 Birthmarks aren’t caused by anything that a pregnant woman does or doesn’t do during her pregnancy.
 The underlying reason why birthmarks form is unknown.

 Are birthmarks genetic?

-Some birthmarks are hereditary and run in families but most aren’t.
+Some birthmarks are hereditary and run in families, but most aren’t.
 Very occasionally, some are caused by gene mutations.

-Another rare condition, Sturge-Weber syndrome, also appears as port-wine birthmarks and is caused by a different gene mutation.
+Another rare condition, Sturge-Weber syndrome, also appears as port-wine birthmarks along a specific branch of nerves and is caused by a different gene mutation.
 It also doesn’t run in families and can’t be inherited.

 Can birthmarks appear later in life?

 Birthmarks refer to skin spots that are apparent at birth or shortly afterward.
 In rare cases, some birthmarks may appear on the skin during childhood.
 Other types of marks on your skin such as moles may occur later on in life but aren’t considered birthmarks.

 - Pigmented birthmarks occur when there’s an overabundance of pigment cells, or melanocytes, in one area.
 Pigment cells are what give your skin its natural color.

 - Vascular birthmarks occur if blood vessels in a particular area of your skin don’t form the way they should.
 For example, there may be too many blood vessels clustered in one area or the blood vessels may be wider than they should be.